codefresh-io/docs.codefresh.io/_docs/testing/sonarqube-integration.md

 # must be unique in a given SonarQube instance
 sonar.projectKey=a unique project key

-# organization name
+# project name
-sonar.organization=your organisation name
+sonar.projectName=your project's name
 {% endhighlight %}

 The file is needed to run the SonarQube plugin.